Grow Your Accounting Business Online With WordPress

 - South Africa Revenue Service: http://www.sars.gov.za/Pages/RSS-Feeds.aspx

-(Adding RSS feeds can help to improve your accounting website’s UX.)
+(Add RSS feeds to improve your accounting website’s UX.)

-Adding checklists and forms to your site is a fantastic way to increase visitor engagement, add value to your readers and provide something unique.
-Forms and checklists can provide useful instructions and resources to get necessary tasks performed.
-They can also be great business planning tools.
+Adding checklists and forms to your site is a great way to increase visitor engagement and add value to your audience.
+They can provide users with useful step-by-step instructions and resources to perform a necessary task.
+They are also great planning tools.

-You can provide a range of checklists and forms covering topics such as:
+You can provide a range of checklists and forms covering areas such as:

 - How To Set Up A Business